 Implications of AIMA replacing SEF

-Portugal’s dissolution of SEF and the introduction of AIMA represent a substantial shift in the country’s approach to immigration services.
-AIMA’s ambitious plans and focus on streamlining processes are aimed at improving the efficiency and effectiveness of immigration services for both residents and foreign nationals.
+Portugal’s dissolution of SEF and the introduction of AIMA represent a substantial shift in the country’s approach to immigration and its processes.
+AIMA’s ambitious plans and focus on streamlining processes aim to improve the efficiency and effectiveness of immigration services for both residents and foreign nationals.

-However, during this transitional period, some delays may be expected, so applicants should be prepared for potential adjustments as AIMA takes on its new responsibilities.
+However, some delays may be expected during this transitional period, so applicants should be prepared for potential adjustments as AIMA takes over SEF and its new responsibilities.

 Exploring Visa and Immigration Options for Portugal